 As we explain below, without biological buffers, the pH may change to such an extent that organisms can no longer maintain their normal physiological functions.
 When this happens, the organism will usually die.

 While some biological buffers exist naturally, others are manufactured for medical purposes and biological research.
-Buffers are often used to culture and maintain biological samples or specimens, for example.
-At ReAgent, many of the biological buffers we manufacture are used in DNA sample preparation and cancer diagnostic devices.
+The important elements to what makes a good biological buffer helps define their applications.
+For instance, buffers are often used to culture and maintain biological samples or specimens.

 You can learn more about what makes a good biological buffer here.